 Day 1: Travel to get yourself to our Highland base for the Saturday evening.
 We’ll arrange transfers from the local station (25 minutes or so away) or you can drive yourself.
 Over dinner we’ll look forward to outline the options for your photography ahead.

-Days 2-3: The first 2 days of the trip will be spent focussing on red squirrels, crested tits and mountain hares– three Highland specialities, and we’ll be working exclusively at three feeding stations which are expertly located for great photographic opportunities to allow some great images of these iconic Scottish specialities.
+The first day of the trip will be spent focussing on red squirrels, crested tits and mountain hares– three Highland specialities, and we’ll be working exclusively at feeding stations and a well frequented Hare location which are expertly located for great photographic opportunities to allow some great images of these iconic Scottish specialities.
 All the sites have had considerable thought put into lighting and backgrounds and offer one the best opportunities of photographing them in the UK.

-Day 6: We will look to work around your chosen needs and targets from this trip by responding flexibly to the weather with outings in search of snow buntings and another sight for mountain hare.
-We have arranged a visit to a dramatic estate with magnificent red deer which come down from the hills in the afternoon to be fed by the local rangers, the deer are fed in a woodland environment and again the backdrop is superb.
+Day 6: We will look to work around your chosen needs and targets from this trip by responding flexibly to the weather with outings in search of snow buntings and another site for mountain hare.
+We also have the option to visit a dramatic estate with magnificent red deer which come down from the hills in the afternoon to be fed by the local rangers, the deer are fed in a woodland environment and again the backdrop is superb.

 Day 7: After a hearty Scottish breakfast (that you’ll have almost become used to by now) it’ll be time to head home.
 There will be transfers to the local station as required.